sudev/MinixMajor/_posts/2013-06-05-Minix-Intro.md

 ---
 # Introduction

-Instead fo reading this introduction it will be better if you watch [Andrew Tanenbaums talk on Minix 3 given at FOSDEM](https://www.youtube.com/watch?v=bx3KuE7UjGA).
+We highly recommend you to watch this video [Andrew Tanenbaums talk on Minix 3 given at FOSDEM](https://www.youtube.com/watch?v=bx3KuE7UjGA).

-Different kinds of people use computers now than sev­eral decades ago, but operating systems have not fully kept pace with this change.
-Early users expected the computer to crash often; reboots came as naturally as waiting for the neighborhood TV re­pairman to come replace the picture tube on their home TVs.
-All that has changed and operating systems need to change with the times.Modern computer users are from a broad cross-section of society.
+Different kinds of people use computers now than several decades ago, but operating systems have not fully kept pace with this change.
+It is true that we have point-and-click GUIs now instead of command line interfaces, but the expectation of the average user is different from what it used to be, because the user is different.
+Thirty or 40 years ago, when operating systems began to solidify into their current form, almost all computer users were programmers, scientists, engineers, or similar professionals doing heavy-duty computation, and they cared a great deal about speed.
+Few teenagers and even fewer grandmothers spent hours a day behind their terminal.
+Early users expected the computer to crash often; reboots came as naturally as waiting for the neighborhood TV repairman to come replace the picture tube on their home TVs.
+All that has changed and operating systems need to change with the times.
+Modern computer users are from a broad cross-section of society.
 Most of them have a set of mental expectations that we call The TV model.
 It goes like this:

 * You buy the device.